 Then drums (another startling touch, I think--Bresson usually uses classical music in his soundtrack), and a rolling prologue give us the situation--Arthur's knights have gone in search of the Holy Grail, and they have come back not only empty-handed, but diminished in numbers (one can't help but think that the film instead of remaining in the safely remote mythological past has actually grown more relevant--think of the United States' adventuring and resulting frustrations in the Middle East).

-At the film's center is a tournament, and while undoubtedly a rousing piece of cinema it is so only in Bresson's unique manner.
-When Lancelot enters the jousting field his appearance couldn't be simpler: he bears a white shield and a helmet topped by a simple gold sphere (the other knights' headgear are adorned by more elaborate spikes and loops and wings).
-The camera favors him, holding onto him a moment longer (enough to follow his horse round the railing, along which both jousters charge on either side) than it does on his opponent; when they charge, Bresson teases us by holding back on the moment of actual contact between the two jousters--he gives us only the muted gasp of awed appreciation as bodies crash and thud offscreen (Gawain, ever the worshipper, whispers Lancelot's name).
+The film's showpiece is a tournament, and while undoubtedly a rousing piece of cinema it is so only in Bresson's unique manner.
+When Lancelot enters the jousting field his appearance couldn't be simpler: he bears a white shield and a helmet topped by a simple gold sphere (the other knights' headgear are adorned by more elaborate spikes and loops and wings), and does not reveal his true identity.
+The camera isn't fooled, however; it favors him, holding onto him a moment longer (enough to follow his horse round the railing, along which both jousters charge on either side) than it does his opponent.
+When they charge, Bresson teases us by withholding the moment of actual contact--he gives us only the muted gasp of awed appreciation as bodies crash and thud offscreen (Gawain, ever the worshiper, realizes who the white-shielded knight is and whispers his name).
 The sound reminds us of the earlier cries uttered by another unseen crowd when an altar was desecrated; Bresson seems to be equating the two events, implying that this collective sound, uttered in either approval or disapproval, is provoked by the same violent impulses (implying as well that both competitors and desecrator act to deliberately inspire said sounds).

-For one of Lancelot's jousts, Bresson proposes an impossibility: the camera peers over Lancelot's shoulder at the approaching knight, we see the knight's lance eclipsed by Lancelot's body, hear the thunk! of wood on metal; all aural and visual clues point to the opponent's lance hitting first, but Bresson cuts to a shot of the knight tumblijng off his horse--a sleight-of-hand that only serves to emphasize Lancelot's uncanny, almost magical martial skill (this time it's Gawain's seated companion who whispers "Lancelot!"--even to the most obtuse, the white-shielded knight's identity has become all too apparent).
+For one of Lancelot's jousts, Bresson proposes an impossibility: the camera peers over Lancelot's shoulder at the approaching knight, we see the knight's lance eclipsed by Lancelot's body, hear the thunk! of wood on metal; all aural and visual clues point to the opponent's lance hitting first, but Bresson cuts to a shot of the knight tumbling off his horse--a sleight-of-hand that only serves to emphasize Lancelot's uncanny, almost magical martial skill (this time it's Gawain's seated companion who whispers: "Lancelot!"
+Even to the most obtuse the white-shielded knight's identity has become all too apparent).
 The footage becomes more explicit--we see shots of Lancelot's lance breaking on the opponent's shield, followed by shots of the knights hitting the ground (more impossibility; more magic).
 At one point we see an unseated knight crash through the center railing--a startling image that serves to put an exclamation mark on the man's downfall.
-Bresson manages to enthrall us with an eclectic collection of shots and sounds, carefully woven together.
+Bresson manages to enthrall us with an eclectic series of shots and sounds, carefully woven together.

 A side thought: Bresson's focus on sounds, signs (flags, shield insignias), indicators of all kinds (the crowd's gaze) tends to shift one's attention offscreen, that is, outside of the camera frame.
 One asks the question: is this Bresson's way of prodding us to look beyond what's apparent, search for some hidden meaning, probe for invisible connections?
 Is this, in effect, his way of using material details to lead us to some immaterial concept?